BodyTrack/bodytrack-logger-gateway/README.txt

    .BTX       - The gateway tried to upload the file to the server, but the server responded that the file has errors
                 and/or failed bin recs.

-The gateway application is not yet distributed in binary form, so you'll need to download the source from GitHub and build it on your machine.
-Please see the instructions below.

 =======================================================================================================================

 PREREQUISITES